wagtail/wagtail/docs/topics/pages.md

     ]
 ```

-To add this to the admin interface, use the `~wagtail.admin.edit_handlers.InlinePanel`{.interpreted-text role="class"} edit panel class:
+To add this to the admin interface, use the [ADD TITLE HERE](~wagtail.admin.edit_handlers.InlinePanel) edit panel class:

 ```python
 content_panels = [